Surnames covered in our DNA project:

 To view the individual pages for the family trees, first click on one of the tabs in the top menu for the Region you are interested in, where you will find links to the home pages for each of the trees currently on the website, which hold more information, often with photos or maps, along with a link to a pdf family tree chart for the line.
 These Regional tabs will also have links to Resources for each Region (census entries and spreadsheets showing Appleby Births, Marriages and Deaths)

-Click here to view a pdf showing the latest list of all family trees included on this website - the list is sorted by Region and also indicates which lines have already had a yDNA test or Family Finder test carried out by a volunteer descended from the line.
+CLICK HERE to view a pdf showing the latest list of all family trees included on this website: lines which are shaded with the colour of the Region are available in the section for that Region.
+Lines which are unshaded are still 'in progress' - the list is sorted by Region and also indicates which lines have already had a yDNA test or Family Finder test carried out by a volunteer descended from the line.
+The list includes a brief description of each line, so you may be able to recognise your own line of Applebys just from locations mentioned and common occupations found amongst members of the line.

 There are still a number of family trees waiting for a volunteer to come forward to take a YDNA test as part of this project.
 If you would be interested in helping to discover how the different lines are linked, please read the information contained in the DNA section of this site, and then contact me to discover if you qualify for a subsidised test kit.